Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Hybrid Architecture

 \paragraph{\textbf{Related works.}}

 Intra-layer hybrid models can be classified by how each token interacts with different modules.
-In the head-wise splitting approach (e.g., Hymba~\citep{dong2024hymba}, WuNeng~\citep{xiao2025wuneng}), attention heads are divided into groups, with each group assigned to a distinct module.
+In the head-wise splitting approach (e.g., Hymba~\citep{dong2024hymba}, Falcon-H1~\citep{zuo2025falcon}, WuNeng~\citep{xiao2025wuneng}, and Dragon), attention heads are divided into groups, with each group assigned to a distinct module.
 Alternatively, works like Liger~\citep{lan2025liger} process each token through all modules in parallel and fuse the outputs.
 For sequence-wise splitting, different modules are applied to context tokens based on their positions when computing attention scores.
 This splitting can be determined by an absolute point in the sequence, as in TransMamba~\citep{li2025transmamba}, or by relative position, as in LoLCATs~\citep{zhang2024lolcats}.
-While not hybrid, differential architectures such as Diff-Transformer~\citep{ye2024differential} and Diff-Mamba~\citep{schneider2025differential} also use head-wise splitting, but use the same primitive type and subtract their attention scores. \looseness=-1
+While not hybrid, differential architectures such as Differential Transformer~\citep{ye2024differential} and Differential Mamba~\citep{schneider2025differential} also use head-wise splitting, but use the same primitive type and subtract their attention scores. \looseness=-1